jaypsan/PI-SPCBrasil-2020/README.md

 #### 📤 It emulates a backend processment of the data found in the SPC's database with Python.
 Then, delivers it to the frontend, witch is represented by the power BI solution.

-#### 💻 The frontend is ready to be used for the data sample we recieved, simply open PI-BUREAL.pbix and enjoy.
+#### 💻 The frontend is ready to be used for the data sample we recieved, simply open VisualData.pbix and enjoy.

 #### We implemented the possibility to update the data entry.
 (See the Getting Started section to know how it works)
 <hr />